lejunyang/lun/README.md

 ### Could it be used in Vue2?

-Technically yes, because web components is not framework-specific, but you need to handle the import from vue2 and vue3 properly.
-Definitely needs some configurations in different CLI, haven't tested yet.
+Yes, because web components is not framework-specific, but you need to handle the import from vue2 and vue3 properly.
+If you're using vite or rollup, you can check [Lun Vue2 Start - StackBlitz](https://stackblitz.com/edit/lun-vue2-start?file=vite.config.js,src%2FApp.vue,package.json).
+Haven't tested webpack

 ### Roadmap